MDI-Benchmark/MDI-Benchmark/README.md

 </p>

-With We-Math, we conduct a thorough evaluation of existing LMMs in visual mathematical reasoning and reveal a negative correlation between solving step and problem-specific performance.
+With MDI-Benchmark, we conduct a thorough evaluation of existing LMMs in visual mathematical reasoning and reveal a negative correlation between solving step and problem-specific performance.
 We confirm the IK issue of LMMs can be effectively improved via knowledge augmentation strategy.
 More notably, <b>the primary challenge of GPT-4o has significantly transitioned from IK to IG, establishing it as the first LMM advancing towards the knowledge generalization stage.</b> In contrast, other LMMs exhibit a marked inclination towards Rote Memorization they correctly solve composite problems involving multiple knowledge concepts, yet fail in answering sub-problems.
-We anticipate that We-Math will open new pathways for advancements in visual mathematical reasoning for LMMs.
+We anticipate that MDI-Benchmark will open new pathways for advancements in visual mathematical reasoning for LMMs.

 <p align="center">
     <img src="assets/fig1_result.png" alt="pipeline of decomposition" style="width: 95%;" /> <br>
-    Overview of LMMs' performances on We-Math.
+    Overview of LMMs' performances on MDI-Benchmark.
 Figures from left to right illustrates the (1) accuracy of different LMMs on various problem-solving steps, (2) the performance in different visual mathematics categories and (3) the result in knowledge based reasoning evaluation.
 </p>

-## 🏆 Leaderboard on We-Math 🏆
+## 🏆 Leaderboard on MDI-Benchmark 🏆
-🚨🚨 The [Leaderboard](https://we-math.github.io/#leaderboard) is continuously being updated.
+🚨🚨 The [Leaderboard](https://MDI-Benchmark.github.io/#leaderboard) is continuously being updated.
 We welcome the results of your model!
 To submit your results to the leaderboard on the **testmini** subset, please send to [this email](mailto:qrq@bupt.edu.cn) with your result JSON file and score CSV file.

-## 📝 Evaluation Piplines on We-Math
+## 📝 Evaluation Piplines on MDI-Benchmark

 ### Response Generation
 The models generate responses based on the given questions and images.
 Examples for generating responses from some LMMs are provided in the [evaluation](./evaluation).
 Our prompt specifies the format of answer generation to facilitate subsequent extraction of the answer using string matching.
 Please refer to the following template to prepare your result JSON files for subsequent evaluation.